Chocolate syrup is a delicious and easy way to top off desserts or drinks.

 How many calories are in this chocolate syrup?

-You can, of course, use a bit more or less of this syrup, depending on how you like to sweeten your daily coffee.
+Of course, you can use more or less of this syrup, depending on your preference for sweetening your daily coffee.

 What can this chocolate syrup be used for?